ajaykarthik-t/template/README.md

-# Expense Tracker Website
+# LocationTracker Website
-This project is an Expense Tracker Website built using Next.js, Drizzle ORM, PostgreSQL, and Tailwind CSS.
+This project is an LocationTracker Website built using Next.js, Drizzle ORM, PostgreSQL, and Tailwind CSS.
 The application allows users to create budgets, add expenses, and visualize their spending with a bar chart.

 # Features
 **Budget Management:**

 Users can create budgets for different expenses.

-**Expense Tracking:**
+**LocationTracking:**

 Add expenses to each budget and track them effectively.